 The committed facility comprises a term loan of EUR 120 million and a revolving credit facility of EUR 50 million, and two one-year extension options will provide flexibility for the parties to agree to extend the maturity of the facility.

-The total cash flow of the year was therefore positive of EUR 3.2 million and resulted in closing net bank deposits of NOK 12.3 million (2022: EUR 9.1 million).
+The total cash flow of the year was therefore negative of EUR - 8.3 million and resulted in closing net bank deposits of EUR 4.0 million from EUR 12.3 million in 2023.